SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - sindhai seydhu seydhu – Instead of meditating upon you as a matter of following orders in bruhadhAraNyaka upanishath “nidhidhyAsithavya:“, I am constantly meditating upon you due to your sweetness.

 - un nedu mA mozhi isai – greatness (indicated by nedu and mA) is adjective to mozhi (pAsuram) and isai (tune) respectively.
 Greatness of the poem and the tune are explained here.
-Singing the pAsuram where the words and tune are boundless and such tune/words making one dance.
+Singing the pAsuram where the words and tune are boundless and such tune/words make one dance.

-- en … – I eliminated all my accumulated sins without any trace. muzhu vEr – up to the root.
+- en … – I eliminated all my accumulated sins without any trace. muzhu vEr – down to the root.
 It is also explained as eliminating even along with the side roots (which grew along).

 - arindhanan yAn – though, bhagavAn eliminates those sins, since AzhwAr is the enjoyer of the result, he says he himself removed the hurdles too.